MicrosoftDocs/Devices-docs/surface/surface-os-choice.md

 ### References

-1. Based on MSRP, actual pricing may vary
+1. Based on MSRP, actual pricing may vary.